chrcoe/emr-patient/README.md

 - added user password reset functionality
 - added responsive design to all pages except the staff site pages
 - added staff site form validation for entering patient information
+- 'beautified' the patient pages and the login screen

 #### v0.2.0
 - setup authentication for the site